| |

 the book by Ezra Vogel on Deng Xiaoping and China's transformation listed

+as recommended reading at the end of this newsletter).
 In the case of the WTO, the transformation would entail continuing and

 furthering the accumulated assets that are considered effective and valuable